 In a missed abortion, the woman usually is not aware of the loss, especially when there is no vaginal bleeding or abdominal pain.
 A missed abortion can happen in either the first or second trimester, though it usually occurs in the first trimester.
 A missed abortion is typically diagnosed when the blood hCG fails to increase as expected, or when an ultrasound shows there is either no embryo (blighted ovum) or an embryo or fetus but no heartbeat.

-Most miscarriages will eventually have symptoms such as bleeding or passage of tissue, usually begin with a missed abortion.
-The embryo or fetus has died several weeks before there are symptoms and the bleeding begins.
+Most miscarriages will eventually have symptoms such as bleeding or the passage of tissue.
+Symptoms of a miscarriage, such as light or heavy bleeding and passage of fluid, usually begin with a missed abortion.
+The embryo or fetus dies several weeks before there are symptoms and bleeding begins.
 The difference between a miscarriage that begins with bleeding and a missed abortion is that the missed abortion was diagnosed by ultrasound or a blood test and before there is bleeding or other symptoms.

 A missed abortion in the first trimester is diagnosed by the stagnation of fetal development and/or the absence of a fetal heartbeat.

 Treatment For Missed Abortion